 Skip to Content

-LA County district attorney to announce decision in decades-old Menendez brothers’ murder case Thursday
+Los Angeles district attorney says he’ll recommend resentencing in decades-old Menendez brothers’ murder case

 Cutout Richard J. Donovan Correctional Facility in San Diego, California

-By Amanda Musa, Melissa Gray and Cindy Von Quednow, CNN
+By Cindy Von Quednow, Amanda Musa and Melissa Gray, CNN

-At their high-profile trials decades ago – one of the first cases to be televised – the brothers did not deny killing their parents, but argued they should not be convicted because they acted in self-defense after enduring a lifetime of abuse by their father.
+At their high-profile trials decades ago – one of the first cases to be televised – the brothers did not deny killing their parents.
+However, they argued they should not be convicted because they acted in self-defense after enduring a lifetime of physical and sexual abuse by their father.

 A first trial ended in a mistrial after jurors deadlocked on the charges.
 In their second trial, much of the defense evidence about sexual abuse was excluded.
 The brothers were found guilty in 1996 and sentenced to life in prison.

-Last year, attorneys for the Menendez brothers filed a habeas corpus petition asking the court to reconsider the conviction and sentence in light of new evidence, including a sworn statement by former Menudo boy band member Roy Rosselló, who alleged Jose Menendez sexually assaulted him in the 1980s.
+Among the new evidence the 2023 petition asked a court to consider: a sworn statement by former Menudo boy band member Roy Rosselló, who alleged Jose Menendez sexually assaulted him in the 1980s.
 The attorneys also said a letter Erik Menendez wrote to a cousin months before the killings alludes to the abuse he endured.

-The defense is asking the court to either vacate the brothers’ conviction and sentence, or permit discovery and an evidentiary hearing during which they can provide proof, the petition says.
+The defense was asking the court to either vacate the brothers’ conviction and sentence, or permit discovery and an evidentiary hearing during which they can provide proof, the petition says.

 The brothers’ story has taken on new interest following the September release of the Netflix series, “Monsters: The Lyle and Erik Menendez Story,” co-created by Ryan Murphy and Ian Brennan.
 Netflix also released a documentary on the Menendez case this month featuring both men discussing what led to the killings.

-Gascón, who is campaigning for reelection on a platform that includes sentencing reform, told CNN this month times have changed regarding how the public and the courts treat victims of sexual abuse.
+Gascón, who is campaigning for reelection next month on a platform that includes sentencing reform, told CNN this month times have changed regarding how the public and the courts treat victims of sexual abuse.

 “There is no question that a jury today would look at this case probably very differently than a jury did 35 years ago,” he said.